mosajjal/h3/README.md

 Feedbacks are welcome.

 * A working 2016 U-boot (Tested on Orange pi PC and Nano Pi M1).
 Working great with M1 with very fast SD card read speed.
 Not so much with OrangePi PC.
 The new Armbian's U-Boot would be so much better than this.
 This is going to be replaced by that one

+* The other problem is kernel logging is scrambled with M1 but not OPI-PC.
+I have no idea why..